freenas/freenas-docs/userguide/storage.rst

 detected will be placed in multipath units with the parent devices hidden.
 The configuration will be displayed in :menuselection:`Storage --> Volumes --> View Multipaths`.
-Note that this option will not be displayed in the :menuselection:`Storage --> Volumes` tree on systems that do not contain multipath-capable hardware.
+Note that this option is not be displayed in the :menuselection:`Storage --> Volumes` tree on systems that do not contain multipath-capable hardware.

 .. index:: Replace Failed Drive
 .. _Replacing a Failed Drive: